ESRTS/OptimalTaskPhasing/README.md

 For each evaluated value of `k`, a subfolder is created named `/kx`, where `x` stands for the value of `k` that is used in the experiment.
 The same structure as in the other experiments is found within those folders, i.e. a `/data` folder for the CSV-files and a `/plots` folder for individual plots.
-The final plot combines all sub-experiments and is stored in `output/experiment4/plots`, where the plot named `MeanLatencyComp.pdf`.
+The final plot combines all sub-experiments and is stored in `output/experiment4/plots`, where the plot named `MeanLatencyComp.pdf` corresponds to Figure 9 in the paper.
 The plot is opened at the end of the script.

 ## Executing Configurations Manually

-The python code provides the means to collect data for one configuration with varying number of tasks in a chain.
+The python code provides the means to collect data for one configuration with varying number of tasks in a chain as well as the case study.
 Those results are saved in the folder `output` in the structure shown above.
 To configure the experiment, different arguments are provided.